 Precipitation Monitor Volunteer Training

-Watch for the next group training date.
+Return to this page to see dates and times for future group training.
+One-on-one training is available year-round.
 If you enjoy keeping track of when it rains or snows, you’ll enjoy this volunteer opportunity.
 As a Precipitation Monitor you will measure and record rain and snowfall at your home or business.
 The data is used to gauge long-term trends in watershed health and land use practices.
 We’ll train you and provide the equipment; you just need access to the internet.
 Your data is shared with the public on the Water Data Map.
 This is a great citizen-science opportunity that doesn’t require a lot of time and provides valuable data.
+If you can attend the training, please register here or contact Theresa at sutter.theresa@richlandswcd.net.

 Lake Monitors